- Twin Parties

 - Lectures and Talks

-Every four to five years the DTR hosts a twin party in the grounds of St Thomas’ as a thank you to volunteers of TwinsUK.
-Most recently, we hosted a 21st anniversary party, packed with talks, interactive activities, stalls, food and entertainment for 700 twins.
+Prior to the pandemic, the DTR used to host twin parties every few years in the grounds of St Thomas’ as a thank you to volunteers of TwinsUK.
+In 2013, we hosted a 21st anniversary party, packed with talks, interactive activities, stalls, food and entertainment for 700 twins.

 In 2009, we hosted another twin party which the BBC filmed for the ‘The Secret Life of Twins’; exploring what science can learn from the uncanny similarities between twins.